-This type of “land-grab” is happening more and more often across the developing world, as national and foreign investors scramble to buy up cheap land for everything from food to biofuel plantations to mining.
-As much as 203m hectares has already changed hands in land deals over the last decade – that’s eight times the area of the United Kingdom.
+This type of “land-grab” is happening more and more often across the developing world, as national and foreign investors scramble to acquire cheap land for everything from food to biofuel plantations to mining.
+As much as 49 million hectares has already changed hands in land deals or is under negotiation over the last decade.
 And this figure is set to grow as population growth, consumption and financial speculation drive demand upwards.

 With strong rules to protect communities and environment, these investments could stimulate development in some of the poorest parts of the world.
 But the market is moving much faster than regulators can leaving behind a murky trade controlled by powerful and often corrupt elites.

 Land deals are often done in secret, without consulting those most affected.
-Environmental damage and human rights are paid lip service at best, and often completely ignored.
-Communities can’t find out who has bought their land or see the contracts, so they don’t know what it’s worth or who to blame for taking it.
+Environmental damage and human rights are paid lip service at best, and more often completely ignored.
+Communities can’t find out who has been given their land or see the contracts, so they don’t know what it is worth or who to blame for taking it.

 It doesn’t have to be like this.
 Global Witness’s Dealing with Disclosure report, launched in April 2012, sets out the practical steps that governments and companies need to take to make land deals fair and open.
 People who live off the land must be consulted and given the chance to refuse investments.
 They must be able to access information in a way they can understand and use.
 Then companies and governments can be held to account for how the land is used, and who benefits.

-As well as pushing for solutions to fix the system, Global Witness is continuing to investigate the impact of large-scale land concessions on rural communities and environment in the Mekong region and Liberia.
+As well as pushing for solutions to fix the system at the international level, Global Witness is also investigating the impact of large-scale land concessions on rural communities and environment in the Mekong region and Liberia.

 For general enquiries please contact +44 (0)207 492 5820, firstname.lastname@example.org.